Low regularity full error estimates for the cubic nonlinear Schr\"odinger equation: Numerical experiments

 Figure~\ref{figure1} clearly shows that our numerical experiments confirm the convergence rate of order $\mathcal{O}(\theta^{\frac s2})$ for solutions in $H^s$ (see Theorem~\ref{mainthm}) with $s=0.2,~1/3,~0.5$ and 1.

 We also did some experiments for very small $s$.
 As an example, we discuss here the case $s=0.1$.
 The convergence in this case is very slow.
-To obtain an accurate reference solution for small $s$, one would need an ever increasing number of Fourier modes, which is beyond the hardware that available to us.
-In Figure~\ref{figure2}, we demonstrate that the proven order of convergence only shows up for sufficiently high spatial resolution.
+In order to obtain an accurate reference solution for small $s$ would require an enormous number of Fourier modes.
+In Figure~\ref{figure2}, where we have used the same scales in both subfigures, we demonstrate that the numerical result approaches the proven order of convergence as the number of Fourier modes increases.
+The proven order, however, only shows up for sufficiently high spatial resolution, which goes beyond the capacity of the used GPU cluster.